MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/02-configure-deploy-cicd-pipelines-azure-sql-database-projects.md

 In this exercise you'll create, configure, and deploy CI/CD pipelines for Azure SQL Database projects using Visual Studio Code and GitHub Actions.
 This allows you to familiarize yourself with the process of setting up CI/CD pipelines for Azure SQL Database projects.

+This exercise should take approximately **30** minutes to complete.

 ## Before you start

 Before you can start this exercise, you need: